the-shadow-walker/Minecraft-Create-Mod-War-Game/README.md

 - No factory or furnace destruction
 - Building, logistics, scouting, and transport are allowed

+### War Start Deployment
+At the beginning of each war window (Extraction War on Friday 6 PM, and each Total War window), **all online players receive a deployment screen** before the war begins.
+Players have **60 seconds** to select a spawn-in location from the following options:

+- Their **team's Factory**
+- Any **extractor currently owned by their team** (home extractors always available; neutral/enemy extractors not eligible)

+Players who do not select within 60 seconds are automatically deployed to their team's Factory.
+Players who log in after the war has started spawn at their last known location as normal.

+This system is enforced by the server — players are frozen and cannot move or take damage during the deployment window.

 ### Extraction War — Friday 6 PM to Sunday 10 PM
 - All 15 neutral extractors are free to contest and capture
 - Light combat and skirmishing are allowed